Distance: 45.5-mile loop

 This ride has a lot of dirt—the only largely dirt ride in Bestrides.
 I don’t do dirt, and my bike wasn’t made for dirt, but this is doable dirt as long as you have 25 mm tires, and the pleasures of the route make the dirt worth enduring.
-Beyond that, Bestrides has two rides in Paso Robles and a ride in Cambria, and it would be lovely if there was a way to ride from one to the other without the grim tedium of Hwy 46.
-This is the way, as the Mandalorian would say.
+Beyond that, Bestrides has two rides in Paso Robles (Adelaida, Peachy Canyon) and a ride in Cambria (Santa Rosa Creek Road), and it would be lovely if there was a way to ride from one to the other without the grim tedium of Hwy 46.
+This is the way, as the Mandalorian says.

 The route involves two pretty, deliciously isolated stretches of dirt road, both of which climb up and over a summit, one short tough pavement climb, a nice descent on one of Paso Robles’s classic wine trails, and some of the most spectacular vistas in all of Bestrides.
 There is one mile of smooth but steep dirt climbing (10%+).

 The loop can be started at any point, so just decide where you want to end up and start there.
-But don’t go counterclockwise—Cypress Mountain Dr. is much tougher going that way, and the climb on Santa Rita much longer.
-And don’t attempt this ride if the ground is wet—the roads will be impassible.
+As with all dirt riding, I wouldn’t attempt this ride if the ground is wet.

 Begin at the intersection of Vineyard Dr. and S. Bethel Rd.
 Ride south on Bethel, which in a 1/2 mile turns into Santa Rita Rd. (which is called Cayucos-Templeton Rd. on some maps, but isn’t signed that way).
 SRR is a lovely, gently rolling ramble through big oaks, a perfect warm-up.
 Watch for the huge flock of wild turkeys that inhabit the area.
 In 4 miles there’s a sign that reads “Pavement Ends,” and the road does turn to dirt, but they forgot to put “briefly” on the sign—the pavement soon returns, to disappear in another half-mile.
 You’re then on dirt for about 10 miles, until about a mile from Old Creek Rd.